 An exciting new area once predicted to change the future of nutrition and medicine is no longer a future prospect but a reality!
-Personalised wellness based on Nutrigenomics is being used by Specialist Dietitians, such as Rachel Clarkson, in clinical practice thanks to the completion of the human genome project!
+Personalised wellness based on Nutrigenomics is being used by Specialist Dieticians, such as London-based dietician Rachel Clarkson, in clinical practice thanks to the completion of the human genome project!

 Most people understand that they have inherited specific traits from their parents in the form of genes, that make-up a unique genetic code also known as DNA.
 This is presented with obvious traits such as eye colour and height but also more complex gene interactions such as the risk of developing certain diseases such as heart disease, diabetes, cancer and obesity.

 Interestingly our genetics also determine the way we respond to nutrients in food, supplements and weight loss!
 Ever wondered why you crave sugar, are sensitive to caffeine or why you’ve always struggled to lose weight?